Insurance and cancer

 Agree to review at a later date

 If you are still having tests or treatment, an insurer might refuse to give you cover straight away.
-However, they may agree to review your application at a later time, when you know more about your diagnosis or have finished treatment.
+They may agree to review your application when you know about your diagnosis or finish treatment.

 What is unfair discrimination?

-- the assessment of your risk of claiming is based on relevant information
+- the risk of claiming assessment is based on relevant information

 - the information is from a reliable source, such as statistical data or medical reports